 - Air Force Museum: Located within Delhi Airport, it displays historical fighter aircraft, missiles, bombs, personnel uniforms, radars, howitzers and photographs, taking visitors through IAF’s storied history.

-More such attractions: International Doll’s Museum, Metro Museum, Archaeological Museum, Children’s Museum, Police Museum, Delhi Eye Ferris wheel, National Archives
+More such attractions: International Doll’s Museum, Metro Museum, Archaeological Museum, Children’s Museum, Police Museum and National Archives of India can also be explored on a weekend in Delhi.

 Parks and Gardens to Visit in Delhi